Paul H. Chung, MD, FACS

 In severe cases of erectile dysfunction, particularly if you have other problems like Peyronie’s disease, a penile implant may be a great option.
 Although a penile implant requires surgery, you will have the benefit of spontaneous erections which remain erect until you decide otherwise.

 Erectile dysfunction treatment is highly individualized, so Dr. Chung prescribes treatment according to your health, needs, and preferences.
-For help from an erectile dysfunction specialist, call the Philadelphia, Pennsylvania or Cherry Hill, New Jersey offices of Paul H. Chung, MD, now.
+For help from an erectile dysfunction specialist, call the Philadelphia, or Pennsylvania offices of Paul H. Chung, MD, now.